Some Answers To Your Most Frequently Asked Questions

 Q: Okay.
 I’m at least considering this now.
 How much will it cost?

 Local governments and the FRA have to collaboratively assess crossings for eligibility to become Quiet Zones first.
 Then, the dollar amount per crossing will vary depending on the type of technology used to upgrade a crossing enough to meet the QZ standard safety requirements.
-This could involve double crossing arms or a wayside horns in combination with signs alerting motorists.
+This could involve double crossing arms or wayside horns in combination with signs alerting motorists.

 What is the deal with this website?
 Are you a national organization?

-This site was started by a grass roots organization in East Nashville, TN which is looking to implement FRA approved Quiet Zones in our community.
+This site was started by a grassroots organization in East Nashville, TN which is looking to implement FRA approved Quiet Zones in our community.
 We hope to soon see East Nashville on the national Quiet Zone map.
 In the meantime, we’ve gotten so many emails from folks across the country that we’ve begun helping other groups by promoting their stories, challenges, and successes on Facebook, as well as sharing information, offering communication resources (when we can), and encouragement.
-As city populations continue to increase across America, and more of that population fills in around trains, the need for sane and healthy co-existence amongst trains has become and ever increasing issue.
+As city populations continue to increase across America, and more of that population fills in around trains, the need for sane and healthy co-existence amongst trains has become an ever increasing issue.
 We’re pleased to play some small role in helping other communities like ours.
 On that note, any group with strong leadership and some basic technical skills may apply for a local page on this website.
 Email us and tell us more about your group if you’re interested.

 - First, have you reached out to any of your neighbors about forming a quiet zone group?
 If not, this is step one.
 Get a feel for how much support you’ll have locally.
 We highly recommend you do this face-to-face as opposed to digitally.
 Focus on engaging conversation with those in the blast zone.